kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 ## Planet Management
 - Remove blockers to have more population growth
   - You can remove blockers during colonizing!
+  - Turn on Edit using Motes to speed up blocker removal
 - Good first buildings: Gene Clininics, Robot Factory
-- Clerks are not very good
+- Clerks are not very good in the beginning but can be useful when low on amenities
 - Designations
   - Urban World is good because it reduces building upkeep (including special resources for advanced buildings)
   - Mining World not only boosts mining but also Special Resources